A Designer’s Guide to Documenting Accessibility & User Interactions

 Which means I might rework some mockups based on technical feasibility.
 And then create the final documentation.
 It takes a little bit of time to document.
 But it also helps have a good base for communication with the dev team.
 So, on the scale of the project, it actually helps gain time.

-Who should document accessibility?
+Who should be responsible of accessibility?

 • It’s a team effort!